Which organisations do we support?

 - West Sussex

-Typical grants are between £5,000 and £10,000 but in exceptional circumstances awards may be higher.
+Generally, grants are awarded for one year.
+They are typically unrestricted and range from £5,000 to £10,000.
+Trustees may make larger or smaller grants at their discretion.
 Only one grant will be awarded to any organisation within a 12-month period but Trustees may choose to renew their support in subsequent years.
-Successful applicants will be asked to report back on the impact of the grant.
+Successful applicants will be asked to submit a post-grant report detailing how the grant has been spent and its impact.

 We fund work that enables people like Emma, an inmate at HM Prison Bronzefield and Pimlico Opera participant, to say: